Paintings, Prints and Drawings

 29 November 2014 – 22 February 2015

-since her graduation from the Slade School of Art in1953.
+Tessa Beaver (1932, London) is a printmaker and painter who has worked continuously as an artist since her graduation from the Slade School of Art in1953.
 For the past 44 years she has lived and worked in Leamington Spa.
 Now in her 83rd year Beaver continues to paint, draw, write and pursue artistic research from her long established studio in Leamington’s Old Town.
-In My Craft or Sullen Art is a new exhibition with works from the mid-1960s to the present day.
+Paintings, Prints and Drawings is a new exhibition with works from the mid-1960s to the present day.
 It includes woodblock prints, copper and steel plate etchings, charcoal and ink drawings, pottery works and oil paintings.
 Those familiar with Beaver’s work will recognize the natural themes of trees, woodlands, plants and seashores as well as the architectural subjects and interiors for which she became known.

 Less familiar perhaps are her ambitious abstract etchings, many of which have never been exhibited before.

 6 March to 4 May 2015

 Sensational Clay, a touring exhibition by Bilston Craft Gallery, is a striking exhibition of ceramics by Hereford based maker Jon Williams.
 Williams’ solo show has been touring the UK with thousands of visitors enjoying his work in Wolverhampton, Cirencester, Carlisle, Worcester and then finally opening in 2015 in Royal Leamington Spa.

 The exhibition of ceramics has something for the whole family to enjoy.
 Every item in the exhibition has been inspired by the five senses: touch, taste, sound, smell and sight.
 From miniature hand-held items to impressive musical pots, each item can be touched and explored to find out more about the materials used to make it.